 Cities are multifaceted, complex ecosystems that are deceptively easy to oversimplify.
-A city’s complexity is a consequence of its physical size, population, and density, cultural mixes, the technologies utilized to meet the needs, and satisfy the desires of the people, geography, climate, environmental pressures, and much more.
+A city’s complexity is a consequence of its physical size, population density, size, health and inellegence, cultural mixes, the technologies utilized to meet the needs, and satisfy the desires of the people, geography, climate, environmental pressures, and much more.
 All these variables, as well as the social dynamics of control and management of cities, are what differentiates cities from all other social constructs of humanity.
 As people and social groups differ from each other so do cities.
 There is no one solution for an entire city.

 There are those who revel in the complexity of systems built by people for people that brings together a myriad of individual actors and social groups to cities.
 They welcome the human chaos taking place within and between building and transportation systems designed to increase human interaction and exposure to different neighborhoods and communities.
 There are others who are not drawn to cities organized complexities, individual uniqueness. and chaos.
 The end goal in urban design is always to increase control and reduce the complexity of interaction that ingratiates their senses.
 The panaceas always include modifications applied to the entirety of a city.
 This type of human being must decrease interaction, standardize look, and separate.
 Codes, zoning, and form are used to carve out urban ends that bring order and control.
 Those who are from the former group will not purpose solutions that reduce or harms the city characteristics they love.
 No highways that Alice up cities like a pizza, endless blocks of apartment complexes, or office parks in their solutions or plans.
 The latter group will uniformity and control impose.
 Their ideal of a great city is the antithesis of the former group’s ideal of a city.